 And if ethics is subjective, or relative, what does that mean for ethics as a discipline?
 Does it mean, for example, that our ethical pronouncements can never be incorrect, never be challenged, or never disagreed with?

-This module addresses these and other questions about the foundations of ethics, and gives students the material to develop their own views of this peculiarly human phenomenon.
+This module addresses these and other questions about the foundations of ethics, and gives you the material to develop your own views of this peculiarly human phenomenon.

 Knowledge, Ignorance and Democracy

-In this module, we will attempt to answer questions such as:
+In this module, we'll explore questions such as:

 - Should the existence of widespread disagreement in politics make us less confident in our own views?